rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 - `title` : Specifies extra information about an element.
 The information is shown as a **tooltip** text when the mouse moves over the element.
 - `target` :  Specifies where to open the linked document.
 By setting the target attribute to `"_blank"`, the linked document is opened in a new window or tab.

+    Note that `target="_blank"` doesn't work in Markdown, meaning links from READMEs can't be opened in a new tab.

 SYNTAX :
 ```
 <a href="url">Display text of hyperlink</a>